 What should tenants be considering?

-The Chancellor of the Exchequer recently announced a raft of support for businesses during this time of crisis, especially those in the leisure and hospitality sectors.
+The Chancellor of the Exchequer has announced a raft of support for businesses during this time of crisis, especially those in the leisure and hospitality sectors.
 The exact help available will depend on individual circumstances.

 - Business interruption insurance

 While tenants may not be able to get out of their lease early or cease paying rent to their landlords due to COVID-19, they may well be able to recover rent under their business interruption insurance.
-Every policy will be different and not all will allow a claim
+Every policy will be different and not all will allow a claim.

 In this situation, it is likely that any Government order will override a keep-open clause.
-However, tenants must communicate with their landlords and managing agents if they are closing and will not be in occupancy of the building for a length of time.
+However, tenants must communicate with their landlords and managing agents if they are closed and will not be in occupancy of the building for a length of time.